Many of the best business phone systems remain to be an

 E-series on-premise appliances matched with their

-D-series IP phones deliver a comprehensive UC solution for small to
+D-series IP phones deliver a comprehensive UC solution for small

 developed by Digium, the creator and developer of Asterisk.
 With